nix-community/nixago/docs/src/quick_start.md

 The input to `mkAll` expects an attribute set where the name is one of the
 following:

-1. A path to the function to be called, relative to the `plugins` set (i.e. `prettier.mkIgnoreConfig`)
+1. A path to the function to be called, relative to the `plugins` set (i.e., `prettier.`mkIgnoreConfig`)
 2. The name of a plugin

-In the second case, the `default` function will be called from the plugin.
+The `default` function will be called from the plugin in the second case.
 See the individual plugins for which function this is.
-The second parameter is the configuration to be passed to the function.
-The result of the function is an attribute set which has a unified `shellHook` attribute that contains all of the logic for managing the configurations.
-This makes it seamless to add additional configurations to your existing projects.
+The second parameter is the configuration to be passed.
+The result is an attribute set with a unified `shellHook` attribute that contains all of the logic for managing the configurations.
+This result makes it seamless to add additional configurations to your existing projects.

 [1]: https://pre-commit.com/